 1.1.
-Problem and problem drivers Clause 4.2.10.5.1 (12) of LOC&PAS TSI specifies that a physical evacuative test under normal operating conditions should be performed to very that a complete evacuation can occur within three minutes.
-The sanitary measures against the spread of SARS-CoV-2 that are imposed by governments across Europe limit the possibilies to and suitability of physical testing.
-Since no alternative verification procedure is detailed in the TSI, vehicle authorisations risk delays.
-In response to this the Ager when acting as a an author evidence to physical tests wh ncy issued a clarification note, stating that prising entity, it will consider alternative nile sanitary measures are in place.
-Importantly, already prior to Commission asked the Agent to physical evacuation testing to the Covid-19 outbreak, the European cy to investigate cost-efficient alternatives g (see Change Request TSI_C00000245).
-But while there are temp alternative evidence, it is of evidence is accurate becaus catastrophic consequences. orary and long term benefits to allow great importance that the verification of se longer real evacuation times can have It is therefore important to as physical evacuation tests. ssess the impact of accepting alternatives to 1.2.
-Main assumptions The following assumptions guide the analysis: Sanitary measures ag in place for an undefi There are accurate al evacuation times.
-The verification and relatively efficient. gainst the spread of SARS-CoV-2 will remain ined period.Iternative sources of evidence to determined validation of evidence is possible and 1.3.
-Stakeholders affected Category of stakeholder Importance of the problem Applicants 5 Authorising entities 5 The applicants can be a railw authorising entities concern I /ay undertaking or train manufacturer.
+Problem and problem drivers Clause 4.2.10.5.1 (12) of LOC&PAS TSI specifies that a physical evacuation test under normal operating conditions should be performed to verify that a complete evacuation can occur within three minutes. imposed by governments a inst the spread of SARS-CoV-2 that are cross Europe limit the possibilies to and Since no alternative verification procedure authorisations risk delays. when acting as a an author ncy issued a clarification note, stating that orising entity, it will consider alternative nile sanitary measures are in place.
+Commission asked the Agen to the Covid-19 outbreak, the European cy to investigate cost-efficient alternatives g (see Change Request TSI_C00000245). alternative evidence, it is of porary and long term benefits to allow f great importance that the verification of se longer real evacuation times can have It is therefore important to as physical evacuation tests. ssess the impact of accepting alternatives to 1.2.
+Main assumptions The following assumptions gu uide the analysis: in place for an undefiThere are accurate al evacuation times. gainst the spread of SARS-CoV-2 will remain ined period.
+Iternative sources of evidence to determine d validation of evidence is possible and 1.3.
+Stakeholders affected Category of stakeholder Importance of the problem Applicants 5 Authorising entities 5 The applicants can be a railw authorising entities concern I vay undertaking or train manufacturer.
 The ERA and NSAs.
 1.4.
 Evidence and magnitude of the problem While it is unclear how many passenger vehicles would require authorisation during the yet unknown duration of the sanitary measures, it is reasonable to assert that authorisations would be delayed if no alternatives to physical evacuation tests are allowed.